gevent/gevent/doc/intro.rst

 Many functions in the gevent API are synchronous, blocking the current greenlet until the operation is done.
 For example, :meth:`kill <Greenlet.kill>` waits until the target greenlet is :attr:`dead` before returning [#f1]_.
-Many of those functions can be made asynchronous by passing ``block=False`` argument.
+Many of those functions can be made asynchronous by passing the argument ``block=False``.

-Furthermore, many of the synchronous functions accept *timeout* argument, which specifies a limit on how long the function could block (examples: :meth:`Event.wait`, :meth:`Greenlet.join`, :meth:`Greenlet.kill`, :meth:`AsyncResult.get` and many more).
+Furthermore, many of the synchronous functions accept a *timeout* argument, which specifies a limit on how long the function can block (examples: :meth:`Event.wait`, :meth:`Greenlet.join`, :meth:`Greenlet.kill`, :meth:`AsyncResult.get`, and many more).

 The :class:`socket <gevent.socket.socket>` and :class:`SSLObject <gevent.ssl.SSLObject>` instances can also have a timeout,
-set by :meth:`settimeout <gevent.socket.socket.settimeout>` method.
+set by the :meth:`settimeout <gevent.socket.socket.settimeout>` method.

 When these are not enough, the :class:`Timeout` class can be used to add timeouts to arbitrary sections of (yielding) code.